githall/Plato/CONTRIBUTING.md

 ## Minimize Dependencies

-Whenever possible build on top of established primitives & avoid dependencies on 3rd party libraries or frameworks that are likely to evolve quickly or become obsolete in several years.
+Whenever possible build on top of established existing primitives & avoid dependencies on 3rd party libraries or frameworks that are likely to evolve quickly or become obsolete overtime.

-We don’t want to be fighting a framework to bend to our will nor do we want to be forced to make sweeping changes to the code to support an updated dependency.
+We don’t want to be fighting a framework to bend to our will nor do we want to be forced to make sweeping changes to the code to support an updated or obsolete dependency.

 ## C# Coding Conventions